Lumbar Degenerative Disc Disease

 In conjunction with these treatments, our staff will educate you about healthy posture and proper body mechanics.

 While lumbar degenerative disc disease is a natural part of aging, it does not mean you have to live with low back pain.
 We can help you return to a healthy, pain-free and active life.
 For most patients this is accomplished with nonsurgical treatments.
+But, even if surgery is needed, be assured we will discuss all procedure risks and benefits and provide you with the best possible care.

 Severe pain related to the discs currently is the one of the more difficult causes of pain to treat, from conservative therapies, interventional therapies, and surgically.